sourcegraph/about/handbook/engineering/developer-insights/index.md

 ##### Prefer small PRs (<400 lines)

 We extend Sourcegraph's company-wide guidance (see [what makes an effective PR](https://docs.sourcegraph.com/dev/background-information/code_reviews#what-makes-an-effective-pull-request-pr)) with a specific guideline that _PRs should contain less than 400 changed lines_ (excluding tests).
-Note that this is a _guideline_ and not a hard limit: there are situations where it doesn't make sense (e.g. PRs that are mostly mechanical changes).
+Note that this is a _guideline_ and not a hard limit; there are situations where it doesn't make sense (e.g. PRs that are mostly mechanical changes).

+There are several reasons to prefer small PRs:

+- Reviews happen more quickly ("I'll just review this quickly right now" instead of "Hmmm, better schedule time for this later").
+- It enables higher-quality reviews, because there's less context for the reviewer to hold in their head.
+It's also easier to suggest major changes when your teammate has spent only a few hours on a PR, rather than a day or more.
+- It encourages a tighter feedback loop.
+- Smaller, atomic changes are easier to roll back if required.

 ##### Keep reviewers to a minimum